onurtunali/5-day-gen-ai/README.md

 Google's 5 day generative AI course notes and code practices, for syllabus [Kaggle](https://www.kaggle.com/learn-guide/5-day-genai).
 These are personal notes and might lack overall coherence to outside parties.

+# Setup

+Run `make create_environment` to install virtual environment.
+Instead of Kaggle notebooks, we are using local ones.
+Therefore, `GOOGLE_API_KEY` environment variables needs to be added to `.env` file.

 We are using [Amazon Products Dataset 2023](https://www.kaggle.com/datasets/asaniczka/amazon-products-dataset-2023-1-4m-products).
 Run `make kaggle` to automatically download data.
-You need kaggle api token in `~/.kaggle/kaggle.json`
+You need kaggle api token in `~/.kaggle/kaggle.json` or you can just download zip file and extract into `data` directory.

 ```bash
 # make help commands